Linkumori/Linkumori-Addon/privacy-policy-cli.md

 These credentials belong to your Mozilla developer account.
 Linkumori never receives, stores, or accesses them.
 Any data sent during signing is handled solely by `web-ext` and Mozilla.
 Review Mozilla's terms and conditions before proceeding.

-For unsigned local builds, choose offline for both prompts — no network connection is made at all.
+For unsigned local builds, choose Offline for both prompts — no network connection is made at all.

 ---

 ## Your Control

 You control your privacy exposure entirely:
-- Choose **offline** or **online** at each build prompt
+- Choose **Offline** or **Online** at each build prompt
 - Choose **signed** or **unsigned** builds

 All consequences of those choices are yours.